mobanisto/pinpit-gradle-plugin/README.md

-We can then go on to specify the Linux-specific options as well as defining all the classes of Debian-based distributions that we would like to create a specific `.deb` package for:
+We can then go on to specify the Linux-specific options as well as defining all the classes of Debian-based distributions that we would like to create a specific `.deb` package for as well as a distributable tar.gz
+archive:
 ```kotlin
             linux {
                 shortcut = true